 Close all your other apps and windows.
 Other activity on your device might lower your score.

 WebXPRT will run all six workloads by default.
-If you only wish to run selected workloads, click the blue dropdown-menu arrow for each workload you don’t want to run.
-Then uncheck the box next to the workload description.
+If you only wish to run selected workloads, uncheck the box next to each workload you don’t wish to run.
 However, to get an Overall score, you will need to run all six workloads.

 Click the Start button at the bottom of the page, and WebXPRT will begin!

 WebXPRT will run each of its six tests seven times.
-The line of dashes at the top of the screen lets you keep track of the benchmark’s progress.
+The progress bar at the top of the screen lets you keep track of the benchmark’s progress.
 WebXPRT also displays the ratio of completed workloads and completion percentage in the upper right-hand corner.
 While it’s running, try not to touch or click the screen; this won’t hurt your device, but it might affect the results.
-When you see a check mark and the words “All Done!” the test is finished.
+When you see the words "Test Complete!" the test is finished.
 The score in the Your Score circle is all you need to compare your device against others at WebXPRT.com.
 If you’re interested, however, you can also scroll down to see how fast your device completed each individual task.

-The % is the confidence interval reflected as a percentage of the score.
-So, for example, if your score was 10 and your confidence interval was 1, you would see 10% here.
-A smaller percentage is better, because it means that next time you run the test, it’s more likely that you’ll get the same score.
+The confidence interval shows an estimated variation in the overall WebXPRT score based on a 95% confidence interval calculated from multiple test iterations.
+So, for example, if your score was 195 and your confidence interval was 2, there is a 95% likelihood that the next test will produce a score between 193 and 197.
+A smaller number is better, because it means that next time you run the test, it’s more likely that you’ll get the same score.

 Yes.
 WebXPRT tests the capabilities of your device/browser combination.
 We recommend you run the test on the browser you use most often.
 That said, WebXPRT is also a great way to test the speed of several different browsers and see which browser/device combination is fastest.

-On the Results page, click the “Submit” button at the bottom of the page.
+On the Results page, click the “Submit your results” button.

 Fill in your email and the name of your device.